EpistasisLab/tpot/README.md

 # TPOT2 ALPHA

-TPOT2 is a rewrite of TPOT1 with some additional functionality.
+TPOT2 is a rewrite of TPOT with some additional functionality.
 TPOT2 is currently in Alpha.
 This means that there will likely be some backwards incompatible changes to the API as we develop.
 Some implemented features may be buggy.
 There is a list of known issues written at the bottom of this README.
 Some features have placeholder names or are listed as "Experimental" in the doc string.
 These are features that may not be fully implemented and may or may work with all other features.

 If you are interested in using the current stable release of TPOT, you can do that here: [https://github.com/EpistasisLab/tpot/](https://github.com/EpistasisLab/tpot/).